camunda-community-hub/camunda8-greenfield-installation/README.md

 1. Verify `gcloud` is installed (https://cloud.google.com/sdk/docs/install-sdk)

        gcloud --help
-       # Google also requires the following plugin as of 2022
-       gcloud components install gke-gcloud-auth-plugin

 2. Make sure you are authenticated.
 If you don't already have one, you'll need to sign up for a new Google Cloud Account.
 Then, run the following command and then follow the instructions to authenticate via your browser.